 PhD Program

-The Neuroscience PhD Program at UC Berkeley offers intensive training in neuroscience research through a combination of coursework, research training, mentoring, and professional development.
-More than 60 program faculty(link is external) from the Neuroscience Department and other allied departments provide broad expertise from molecular and cellular neuroscience to systems and computational neuroscience, to human cognitive neuroscience.
+The Neuroscience PhD Program at UC Berkeley is run jointly by the Department of Neuroscience and the Helen Wills Neuroscience Institute (HWNI).
+The program offers intensive training in neuroscience research through a combination of coursework, research training, mentoring, and professional development.
+We have 65 program faculty from the Neuroscience Department and HWNI faculty members in other allied departments on campus to provide broad expertise from molecular and cellular neuroscience to systems and computational neuroscience, to human cognitive neuroscience.

 A unique feature of the neuroscience training at Berkeley is the highly multidisciplinary research environment.
 For instance, neuroscientists work side-by-side in the lab with engineers and roboticists to study motor control, with bioengineers to grow stem cells for regenerative medicine and tissue engineering, and with chemists to develop new reagents for optical monitoring and control of neural activity.
 Neuroscience PhD Program students are trained at these intersections between fields and help drive scientific and technological advances.